guntukukamal/CF_EC2_AWS_DOCKER/README.md

 $ aws cloudformation create-stack --stack-name practise-demo --template-body file://$PWD/cf_stack.yaml --profile osepractise

-this will install, git, virtualbox, on the ubuntu image, which enables you to easily install minikube, and kubernetes on the ec2 instance you can confirm this installation with:
+this will install, git, virtualbox, on the ubuntu image, which enables you to easily install minikube, and kubernetes on the ec2 instance, It will later deploy a stateless application on the kubernetes cluster using php redis-master and redis slave for backend, and a guestbook for frontend. you can confirm this installation with:

 $ docker ps